 We’ve had a post up for a long time on classroom community builders and icebreakers full of back to school advice.
+We’ve even put up a post of general first day tips!
 And now that the back to school season is upon us, I wanted to highlight a few articles and activities shared by our authors.
-But do bookmark that page, to read and comment on, and send in your own links and resources.
-We’ll even give you a coupon for 10% off if we link to your resource!
+Find back to school tips about building community, building group work habits, and reflective teaching!

 On to some back to school advice from Patrice Palmer, teacher, trainer, interviewer, and self-care coach: